koenrh/dnscontrol-action/README.md

 Running the action with the 'push' argument will publish the changes with the specified DNS providers.
-The example workflow depicted below contains a filtering pattern so that it only runs on the `master` branch.
+The example workflow depicted below contains a filtering pattern so that it only runs on the default branch.

 ```yaml
 name: Push